 Fee for Short-term Permit

-Those visitors entering St Helena on a short-term permit who are aged 12 years or over will be required to pay a fee of GBP 20.00 at the Immigration desk in Arrivals.
+Those visitors entering St Helena on a short-term permit who are aged 12 years or over will be required to pay a fee equivalent to GBP 20.00 at the Immigration desk in Arrivals.
 Those aged under 12 years of age are exempt from payment.

-Note that there are no credit card facilities upon arrival at St Helena Airport, therefore only cash is accepted.
+Note that there are no credit card facilities upon arrival at St Helena Airport, however payment can be made in the following currencies:

 Given the remote location of St Helena Island and the single weekly flight to the Island, it is strongly recommended that you purchase travel insurance that includes both missed departure and delayed departure cover, to provide financial coverage in the event that the flight to or from St Helena is significantly delayed.